Writing a book recommendation list will help you sell books by doing two things...

 First, it gets your book in front of readers who are a perfect match for your book.

-Bob writes a historical fiction book about the D-Day landings and a group of Canadian soldiers who go through that experience.
-If Bob writes a book list on "the best non-fiction books about the D-Day landings," he knows that the readers who visit that list will also be interested in his book.
-Or, if he writes a book list on "the best historical fiction about World War 1 and 2," he knows that readers who land on that list will also be interested in his book.
+Imagine that Bob writes a historical fiction book about the D-Day landings and a group of Canadian soldiers who go through that experience.
+If Bob writes a book list about "the best non-fiction books about the D-Day landings," he knows that the readers who visit that list will also be interested in his book.
+Or, if he writes a book list about "the best historical fiction about World War 1 and 2," he knows that readers who land on that list will also be interested in his book.

 This can also be done by mood, feeling, and other themes.
 This gives you a lot of room to play with how you approach and share books with readers.
 You can do things like:

 - The best books from a real-life astronaut (so more about you and where you are coming from)

 - The best mystery books for a cold night in front of a warm fire (more mood/feeling based)

 - The best books to read if you are thinking about becoming a doctor (very personal selection)

 - The best romance books for a hot read on a warm beach (mood/feeling based)